Listen to the post, My 14 Day Intermittent Fasting Results Experiment, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 So all in all, I didn’t starve myself.

 I was still consuming the same amount of calories as I did before I started intermittent fasting.

-…when you’re in a fast, you’re giving your body more time to burn stored fat for energy rather than carbohydrates.
+When you’re in a fast, you’re giving your body more time to burn stored fat for energy, rather than carbohydrates.

 So basically the only thing that has changed with my nutrition plan is I now skip breakfast, and I workout fasted.

-I just have a smaller window to eat.
+Once again, I just have a smaller window to eat.

-Intermittent fasting in my opinion is easier.
+Intermittent Fasting, in my opinion, is just a little bit easier.

 During my research, I also read that intermittent fasting was a good way for lean guys to get even leaner.